boswellgathu/basic-school-system-api/README.md

 |PUT         |/api/subject/assign/:id                          |assign to a teacher  |
 |PUT         |/api/subject/reassign/:id                        |reassign to a teacher|

+The exams actions can be done by a user with teacher role except the GET endpoints which can be done by any user and depending on their role, they will get different results.
 ## Exams [`/api/exam`]

 | Method     | Endpoint                                        | Description         |